lindsaykatz/genetic-data-bayes/README.md

 ## Repository Overview

-This folder contains all materials relating to my project "An Investigation of Willingness to Provide Genetic Data to Public Schools".
+This repository contains all materials relating to my project "An Investigation of Willingness to Provide Genetic Data to Public Schools".
 The `paper` folder contains the Rmd document for my final report, and the resulting PDF paper.
 The `models` folder contains the STAN code for the two Bayesian logistic regression models analyzed in this report, where `genetic_fixed.stan` is the fixed effects model, and `genetic_h.stan` is the hierarchical model.

 ## Data Description